Tour starts on every single SATURDAY all year long.

 Day 8.
 Granada - Toledo - Madrid (446km ~ 277 miles)

 Breakfast, then transfer to Toledo.
-Toledo is an incredibly cultural-diversified city; it has seen numerous different cultures and dynasties pass through its walls, as well as many wars, royalty, and artists.
+Toledo is an incredibly culturally diverse city; it has seen numerous different cultures and dynasties pass through its walls, as well as many wars, royalty, and artists.
 The legacy that it guards is an essential part of Spanish culture, so visiting Toledo is bound to be an extremely unique experience.
-Some of the highlights we'll see during the tour:
+Some of the highlights we'll see during the tour are:

 Towards the evening transfer and arrival to Madrid.
 End of the tour.